frontdev98/Simple-JWT-authentication/README.md

-# JWT-Authentication
+# Simple JWT Authentication

-The project demonstrates user authentication based on JWT (Json Web Token).
+The project demonstrates user authentication based on JWT (Json Web Token) (access token only).
+The basis of the project is taken from youtube channel (UlbiTV)[https://youtu.be/d_aJdcDq6AY?si=2WZITSSbEsYDRYGu].

 ## Project Stack
 Environment: